ethanjli/liquid-handling-robotics/docs/source/design/messages/core.rst

 - **Semantics**: READ/WRITE + actions

   - **WRITE+READ+Actions command**: If the payload is `1`, the peripheral will send a READ response and then perform a hard reset by executing the actions described below.
 Otherwise, the peripheral will send a READ response and do nothing.
-  - **READ command**: If the payload is empty in the command, the peripheral simply sends a READ response.
   - **READ response**: The peripheral sends a response on the Reset channel with payload `1`, if the peripheral is about to perform a hard reset, or else with payload `0`.
   - **Actions**: The peripheral will enter a brief infinite loop which blocks the peripheral's event loop and causes an internal watchdog timer in the peripheral to hard reset the entire peripheral, including resetting the host-peripheral connection.